Qumulo/docs/platforms/hpe-apollo-4200-gen9/getting-started.md

 1. To perform a clean installation of Qumulo Core on your node, type `DESTROY ALL DATA` (case-sensitive).

-   {% include important.html content="If you mistype `DESTROY ALL DATA` three times or type `no`, the installation is aborted." %}
+   {% include important.html content="If you mistype `DESTROY ALL DATA` three times or if you type `no`, the installation is aborted." %}

    When the installation is complete, the node shuts down automatically.